teambit/bit/README.md

 ## Examples

-Bit is used to quickly share and reuse code from any JavaScript project.
+Bit is used to quickly share and reuse code from any project.
 Every component can be installed, developed and used in any other project.
 Popular use cases are [UI components](https://bitsrc.io/components?labels=ui%20components) and [React components](https://bitsrc.io/components?labels=react), [JavaScript functions](https://bitsrc.io/components?labels=utils) and more.

 ### UI components